na-o-ys/aoj/README.md

 # AOJ

 AOJ is a command-line tool for [AOJ(Aizu Online Judge)](http://judge.u-aizu.ac.jp/onlinejudge/).
-You can submit your source to AOJ and check the result of judgement without opening browser or copy & paste.
+You can submit your source to AOJ and check the result of judgement without opening browser nor copy & paste.

 This program is forked from aizuzia's [AOJToolkit](http://d.hatena.ne.jp/Tayama/20101207/1291727425).